 Wealthy individuals hold almost 10% of their wealth in “treasure assets” such as art, wine and jewellery collections, according to a 2012 study "Profit and Pleasure" by Barclays.
 The valuations of art are often shocking to the uninitiated and baffling to all but the most hardened art critic.
 A Jackson Pollock painting consisting of paint splattered on canvas sold for $200 million in 2015, placing it in the top five most valuable paintings of all time, according to Wikipedia.
-That’s a full $50 million more than Vincent van Gogh’s Portrait of Dr. Gachet sold for in 1990.
+For comparison, in 1990, the Vincent van Gogh’s Portrait of Dr. Gachet was sold for a record $ 82.5 million.

 If paint splattered on canvas can achieve such a high price, what are the characteristics of art as an investment?
 In order to establish whether art is a lucrative investment strategy, we created a model for predicting the behaviour of buyers and sellers at art auctions.
 We then tested our model using a dataset of 1.1 million auction sales at leading auction houses Christie’s and Sotheby’s in the United States and the United Kingdom between 1976 and 2015.